 No wonder we are afraid of public speaking when we are running movies in our mind that scare us senseless.

 Change the movies in your mind to ones where everything goes smoothly.
 You are well prepared, arrive early, have all your notes and materials in order, walk up to the podium with confidence, deliver your remarks with conviction and ease, and handle any goof-ups with humor and a relaxed manner.
-(Speech-making secret: Well handled goof-ups make your remarks even more powerful and memorable, they make you far more relatable.)
+(Speech-making secret: Well handled goof-ups not only make your remarks more powerful and memorable, they make you far more relatable.)

 Huh, you’re thinking, “Of course I breathe.”
 I’m sure that you do; but when we get nervous, we tend to take shallow breaths, which in turn make us even more nervous.

 Instead, when you start feeling nervous, focus on breathing in deeply for several counts, and then breathing out slowly for several more counts.